jamespagedev/coding-questions/subarray-with-given-sum/Readme.md

 **Function Return Types:**
 - `"int, int"` (ints greater than 0)
 - `"-1"` (default)

-The purpose of this problem is to determine if you can find the create a contiguous `sub-array` by adding all the array elements between two specific indexes, to equal the `targetSum`.
-If this is possible, return a **string of both (index+1)** for the sub-array(see example output).
-If it's not possible, return a string of **-1**.

 ### **Constraints:**
 - 1 <= arrLength <= 10^7